MLB Betting Guide: How to Bet on Major League Baseball Odds in 2026

 World Series Betting

 The World Series is a best-of-seven championship series between the ALCS winners and the NLCS winners.
-It is to MLB what the NBA Finals are to the NBA and the Stanley Cup Finals are to the NHL.
+It is to MLB what the NBA Finals are to the NBA and the Stanley Cup Final is to the NHL.
 The team that wins it will receive a shiny trophy, a place in baseball history, and a target on them for the next MLB season.

 Who has won the World Series the most times?
 That would be the New York Yankees, who have 27 titles in 40 World Series appearances but no championships since 2009.